This is a list of species in The Future Is Wild and the tropes that fit them.

 - Expy: Of the testadon and spine-tailed squirrel from After Man: A Zoology of the Future.

 - Fantastic Fauna Counterpart: Of the pangolin, with a dash of tortoise.
+Their ability to withstand fire seems to specifically be inspired by box turtles.

-- Nigh Invulnerable: Neither Carakillers or fire can kill them easily.
+- Nigh-Invulnerable: Neither Carakillers or fire can kill them easily.

 - Stone Wall: Rattlebacks may not be very fast, but they're not easy to kill.
 Nor is it easy to get past their armor.